 Impersonal forces of over-population and over-organization, and the social engineers who are trying to direct these forces, are pushing us in the direction of a new medieval system.
-This revival will be made more acceptable than the original. ... but, for the majority of men and women, it will still be a kind of servitude.98 in the pseudoscience of critical theory.
-Basing financial and business decisions on these constructs restricts opportunities for those whom the elite deem "undesirable."
-ESG is nothing more than a mechanism for social engineering and control.
+This revival will be made more acceptable than the original. ... but, for the majority of men and women, it will still be a kind of servitude.
+98 is, will you lead, or will you be led?"99

-> As with many of his contributions, Huxley's words have proven prophetic.
+As with many of his contributions, Huxley's words have proven prophetic.